Sonair-AS/mcupsdk-core-k3/docs_src/docs/api_guide/developer_guides/atf_integration.md

             mov     x0, #0x1
             msr     s3_0_c12_c12_7, x0    /* Enable Non-secure group 1 interrupts */

-- Cache invalidation happens in EL3 in MCU+ in the normal bootflow without TF-A.
+- Cache invalidation happens in EL3 in @VAR_SDK_NAME in the normal bootflow without TF-A.
   -  This is done in non-secure EL2 in TF-A flow as the same is not done in TF-A.

             ldr     x0, =CacheP_wbInvAll /* Cache invalidation since it is not done in EL3 by ATF */